 As I’ve gotten started in making calls for submissions, there seems to be some question about what an online anthology is.
 Unlike a literary magazine or periodical, which pushes its most recent issues and works to the forefront, an anthology is a collection.
 One example is the rhetoric/composition resource Writing Spaces, which offers essays about college-level writing to students and teachers free of charge.
-This one, Nobody’s Home, will, through a similar format, offer readers essays on Southern culture since 1970.
+This one, Nobody’s Home, will, through a similar format, offer essays on Southern culture since 1970.

 Recently, a friend who is a university scholar asked me, “Why 1970?”
 Because it’s 2020 now, and fifty is a nice round number.
 I know that Rev. Dr. Martin Luther King, Jr.’s death in April 1968 typically serves as the historian’s end to the Civil Rights movement, but it took a minute – that’s a year or two in historical terms – to wrap our Southern heads around what the end of the movement would mean.
 By 1970, two years after King’s death and at the time of the Voting Rights Act’s first reauthorization, it was becoming clear that our region had entered a new era.
 The elections in November 1970 brought Fred Gray and Thomas Reed to Alabama’s State House as the first black legislators since Reconstruction, and over in Georgia, the mild-mannered Jimmy Carter replaced the axe handle-toting Lester Maddox as governor.
 Also in 1970, the Alexander v.
 Holmes school desegregation ruling took effect, in some places mid-school year.
 A year later, in 1971, the Southern Poverty Law Center was founded, and the integration of schools took another step forward with the Swann v.
 Charlotte-Mecklenburg Board of Education ruling.
 The post-Civil Rights ’70s were off and running.

 The fifty years from 1970 to 2020 have been remarkable in the South, not for hosting a righteous movement that changed world as the 1950s and ’60s did, but as a wild evolutionary ride through a political landscape fraught with compromise and obfuscation, hope and chicanery, pandering and party-switching.
 Meaningful integration followed by “white flight” changed public schools and turned cow fields into gated communities.
-A new kind of coded language appeared, and the “Solid South” became “ruby red.”
+A new kind of coded language appeared, and the once-blue “Solid South” became “ruby red.”
 These years saw George Wallace get shot in 1972 and later apologize to black people in 1979.
 Five years later, in 1984, Mississippi’s legislature finally ratified the Nineteenth Amendment, which had given women the right to vote in 1920.
 Over in Gainesville, Georgia, photographer Todd Robertson took a now-iconic image of a toddler in Klan outfit exploring the equipment of a black state trooper in 1992.
 Ten years after that, Trent Lott raised eyebrows and ire in 2002 when he suggested that Strom Thurmond should have been president.
 Then, over in Louisiana in 2005, Hurricane Katrina stranded thousands in the Super Dome, leaving the whole country to ask why.